 Student Housing: A future-oriented asset class with potential

-The student housing includes residential properties that are specifically tailored to the needs of students.
-These include student halls of residence, apartments and micro-apartments in locations close to the university.
+The asset class of student housing comprises residential properties specifically designed to meet the needs of students.
+This includes student dormitories, apartments, and micro-apartments in locations close to universities.

 The demand for student housing